OWASP/owasp-mastg/tools/ios/MASTG-TOOL-0047.md

 - PreferenceLoader: A Substrate-based utility that allows developers to add entries to the Settings application, similar to the SettingsBundles that App Store apps use.
 - SOcket CAT: a utility with which you can connect to sockets to read and write messages.
 This can come in handy if you want to trace the syslog on iOS 12 devices.

-Besides Cydia there are several other open source tools available and should be installed, such as [Introspy](https://github.com/iSECPartners/Introspy-iOS "Introspy-iOS").

 Besides Cydia you can also ssh into your iOS device and you can install the packages directly via apt-get, like for example adv-cmds.

 ```bash